 "Monument sign" means a freestanding sign which is affixed in or upon the ground with no air space between the ground and the sign face.

-"Mortuary, funeral homes and parlors" means where deceased are prepared for burial or cremation, funeral services may be conducted, and cremation may occur.
+- "Mortuary, funeral homes and parlors" means where deceased are prepared for burial or cremation, funeral services may be conducted, and cremation may occur. - "Motion Picture Production Studios" means warehouse-style facilities used in the production of motion pictures.

 "N"